 HMIS

-NC BoS CoC is a part of a shared regional HMIS with NC-502 Durham City/Durham County CoC and NC-513 Chapel Hill/Orange CoC, and a member of the HMIS Advisory Board.
-As such NC BoS CoC has four primary responsibilities:
+NC BoS CoC is a part of a shared regional HMIS with NC-502 Durham City/Durham County CoC and NC-513 Chapel Hill/Orange County CoC, and a member of the HMIS Advisory Board.
+As such, NC BoS CoC has four primary responsibilities:

 Designate an HMIS Lead Agency: At the recommendation of the HMIS Advisory Board, the NC BoS CoC Steering Committee shall approve an HMIS Lead Agency to operate the regional HMIS.
 This entity will be responsible for ensuring that all applicable federal partner regulations and notice requirements are met.